viktoriagellrich/Guess-my-Number/README.md

 ## Installation

-Install with Pip: 'pip3 install number_games_package'
+Install with Pip: pip3 install number_games_package

 ## Usage

-Run 'RandomNumberGame.play_a_game()' in your terminal.
+Run RandomNumberGame.play_a_game() in your terminal.